doc4d/4d-web-studio/docs/design-webforms/styling.md

 One way of styling components is by dragging CSS classes from the Styles Library and dropping them on the components.

-The Styles Library offers two types of styles:
+The Styles Library offers three types of styles:
 * Local: Styles you create
 * Theme: Predefined CSS classes
+* Shared: Shared CSS classes

 ![styles-library](img/styles-library.png)

-Unlike Theme classes, Local styles can only be used in the Webforms in which they are created.
+Local styles can only be used in the Webforms in which they are created, while theme and shared CSS classes are usable by all Webforms through the whole project.

+Theme classes cannot be modified.

-To create a local CSS class, click the "+" button and enter a name.
-CSS classes can be edited in the Contextual panel at the bottom.
+To create a local CSS class, click the "+" button and enter a name and let the **Export as Shared** option unchecked.
+To create a shared CSS class, check the **Export as Shared** option.

+Local or shared CSS class code can be edited in the Contextual panel at the bottom.

 #### Inspect button